 Alexandra and Yekaterina Nemich from Kazakhstan defended their bronze medal from 2014 in the duet event.
 The twins continued their steady progress and scoring improvements, with routines choreographed by Anastasia Ermakova.
 They obtained 84.7178 in tech and 86.1667 in free.
 They had already surprised last season by qualifying to the free duet final at the world championships, and it is looking like another likely possibility for next year.
 The team had some difficulties in the technical event, and suffered a penalty for an out-of-sync lift.
 It did earn however a season-high of 80.5444 there, and a 82.5000 in free to finish fourth overall.

 South Korea entered a team at the Asian Games for the first time ever, and in a major international competition for the first time since 2003.
-We had already seen the South Koreans this year at the Japan Open, and it is in doubt preparing to have a full team for next year’s world championships to be held at home in Gwangju.
+We had already seen the South Koreans this year at the Japan Open, and it is undoubtedly preparing to have a full team for next year’s world championships to be held at home in Gwangju.
 It managed to land in sixth behind Uzbekistan with a score of 153.2623.

 Of random note, Russia’s 2016 free team music appears to be very popular among the Asian nations in attendance, as both Indonesia and Hong Kong used it as their own free team music.